 What if food isn’t a factor for me?
 Will your Plan still help me?

 It should, because I didn’t stop at food.
-I built in all the lifestyle factors that are known to affect migraine: regular sleep, regular gentle exercise, meditation, hydration, nutritious food eaten throughout the day, healthy fat and lower carbs, no sugar, much less sodium.
+I built in all the lifestyle factors that are known to affect migraine: regular sleep, regular gentle exercise, meditation, hydration, nutritious food eaten throughout the day, healthy fats and lower carbs, no sugar, and much less sodium.

 Since migraine is an inflammatory process, my Plan also reduces inflammation by removing processed food, gluten, and sugar.
 I give you dairy-free options for most of my recipes, as dairy can be inflammatory for many people (I personally have to avoid it).
-I recommend high-quality healthy fats like extra-virgin olive and coconut oil, and grass-fed/pastured animals as well as wild-caught fish.
+I recommend high-quality healthy fats like extra-virgin olive and coconut oil, and grass-fed/pastured animals as well as wild-caught fish if you eat animal protein.

 Together, these factors are successful in reducing the migraine threshold in most people who try it.
 Plus, I’m a big believer in empowering people to take charge of their own health, and having a Plan to follow and learning more about what works for you helps you feel less like a helpless victim.
 That’s always a good thing.